Kaljurand/aceview/trunk/README.txt

 	This package contains:
 	ACESnippetEditor: used by ACE Snippet Editor (extended version of JTextArea)
 	ACETable: used by all ACE View tables (extended version of JXTable)
-	SnippetAutocompleter: pop-up that shows auto-completer results (customozed version of a similar auto-completer in Protege)
+	SnippetAutocompleter: pop-up that shows auto-completer results (customized version of a similar auto-completer in Protege)

 ./ch/uzh/ifi/attempto/aceview/ui/action: